explodinglabs/superstack.docs/docs/advanced.md

     NextApp["Next App"]
 ```

-Normally the app exposes ports directly, but in this advanced mode, the **proxy
+Normally the app exposes ports directly, but in this mode, the **proxy owns the
-owns the ports**, and apps connect to its Docker network.
+ports**, and apps connect to its Docker network.

 ## 🔄 Tasks